We obey our creator, that is all that can be expected of any character, unless the master bids us otherwise home

 In the TARDIS the crew are trying to figure out where they are.
 Zoe is still in her Krotons costume.
 Will there be a loose excuse for her to end up in an even shorter skirt?

-The tardis looks even smaller than usual, with black roundels.
+The TARDIS control room looks even smaller than usual, with black roundels.
 This poor set is now a shadow of its former self.

 They step outside and argue with an old chap over an interesting back-story of a future Earth.
 Meanwhile on the moon we discover the attackers are indeed...